03 May Add Google Analytics Tracking Code to WordPress Site: A Step-by-Step Guide

-Say example; an e-Commerce company may have a website and mobile App.
-Both the website and mobile App should become as the different property under one account.
+Say for an example, an e-Commerce company may have a website and mobile App.
+Both the website and mobile App should be regarded as two different properties under one account.

 Views: Each property can have multiple views (up to 25).
 Views used to separate and filter the original data flowing into the data. ( You can create filter to exclude people visiting from particular range of IP address).

 - Choose what you want to track.
-Either the website or mobile App (Default option is website).
+Either the website or mobile App ( the Default option is website).

 - Enter the account name; you can use your company name for this.

 - Each account/company can have multiple properties such as mobile App and website.
-Give name like yourcompany-website, yourcompany-App.
+Give names like yourcompany-website, yourcompany-App.

-- Enter the website name of which you wanted to track.
+- Enter the name of the website you want to track.

-- Choose a proper category it suits your site.
+- Choose a proper category that suits your website.

 - Select the time zone you want the report to appear and click submit.

 Once you complete the above steps, you will be provided with the Tracking ID.